uwhackweek/jupyterbook-template/README.md

 **THIS IS A [TEMPLATE REPOSITORY](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template )** designed to streamline creating two linked websites for a [UW eScience Hackweek](https://uwhackweek.github.io/hackweeks-as-a-service/intro.html):

 1. An event landing page built on a [Tech Conference Theme](https://themes.3rdwavemedia.com/demo/bs5/devconf/)
-1. A [Jupyter Book](https://jupyterbook.org/) for tutorial content
+1. A [JupyterBook](https://jupyterbook.org/) for event content (including tutorials)

 We've found that every hackweek benefits from a single-page website to get people's attention and consolidate important logistical details such as the 'who','what','why','when' of an event.
-In addition, Jupyter Book provides a convenient means to consolidate and present tutorials with dynamic content such as executable code and dynamic figures.
+In addition, JupyterBook provides a convenient means to consolidate and present tutorials with dynamic content such as executable code and dynamic figures.

 ## Examples